Using FSA, HSA & HRA to Buy Breastfeeding Products

 If you plan to head back to work sooner after the birth, there’s no reason to worry!
 Essentials required for nursing moms re-entering the workforce may also be covered by your FSA.
 These may include everything from breast milk storage bags and cooler sets to hygienic wipes and breast pump battery packs, each of which are important components for a healthy, stress-free pumping experience.
 Click to view our Breastfeeding FSA Shopping List, which details some of our FSA eligible breastfeeding supplies like pumps, accessories and breast pump spare parts – all of which will be crucial to get you started and keep you feeding your little one breast milk without interruption!

-What About an HSA?
+What About an HSA or HRA?

 A health savings account, also known as an HSA, is a type of savings account exempt from taxes and used to pay for deductibles, co-payments, coinsurance, and other select healthcare expenses.
 Breast pumps and accessories can be purchased using funds from your HSA without a healthcare provider prescription.
-Though an HSA can only be used if you have a high deductible health plan, this can sometimes be another resource for getting the nursing items you need.
+Though an HSA can only be used if you have a qualified high deductible health plan, this can sometimes be another resource for getting the nursing items you need.